 Early this semester, Cornell launched the Sexual Harassment and Assault Response and Education (SHARE) website.
 It’s an information resource for all members of the Cornell community about issues related to sexual violence and other sexual misconduct.
 The SHARE site was developed to provide a one-stop access to services that offer support for victims and survivors, facilitate reporting, increase awareness, promote safety, […]

 The Lab of Ornithology’s birds of paradise website features HD videos, images, sounds, interactive features and classroom tools for teachers.

 And it’s given an infographic treatment by Big Red Love Stories.

-A New York City writer of humorous, sentimental short stories, Damon Runyon‘s colorful character types – Nathan Detroit, Good Time Charley, The Seldom Seen Kid - and slangy, “Runyonese” dialogue became the basis for the Broadway musical “Guys and Dolls,” among other adaptations.
+Catch Daniel Schwarz, the Frederic J. Whiton Professor of English, on the BBC Radio 4 documentary “Blind Date with Runyon” Feb.
+14. A New York City writer of humorous, sentimental short stories, Damon Runyon‘s colorful character types – Nathan Detroit, Good Time Charley, The Seldom Seen Kid – and slangy, “Runyonese” dialogue became the basis for the Broadway musical “Guys […]

 A short documentary on how Cornell’s AguaClara engineering research team is bringing clean water to Honduras was commissioned by AguaClara’s Honduran partner, the nonprofit Agua Para El Pueblo.
 The 9-minute video, with English subtitles, describes AguaClara’s impact on rural communities that now have access to safe, clean drinking water.